slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ## Summary

-In summary, we were able to successfully deploy a JupyterLab application on SLATE and use the application as a submit environment to an HTCondor pool.
-The JupyterLab setup can be easily configured to work with any large HTCondor pool.
+In summary, we were able to successfully deploy HTCondor pool, a JupyterLab instance, and demonstrate job submission to the deployed HTCondor pool.
+The setup can be easily configured to work with any HTCondor pool, for example a production-scale HTCondor cluster.